LemonPower21/gfinancelib/README.md

 - **Parameters:**
   - `ticker` (str): The ticker symbol of the stock.
 - **Returns:**
-  - `str`: The exchange, or `None` if an error occurs.
+  - `str`: The exchange name, or `None` if an error occurs.

 ### `volume(ticker)`
-Fetches the trading volume of the specified ticker.
+Fetches the real-time trading volume of the specified ticker.

 - **Parameters:**
   - `ticker` (str): The ticker symbol of the stock.
 - **Returns:**
-  - `int`: The trading volume, or `None` if an error occurs.
+  - `int`: The real-time trading volume, or `None` if an error occurs.

 ### `marketcap(ticker)`
 Fetches the market capitalization of the specified ticker.